bruvellu/terebratalia-wnts/wnt.md

 -->

 The larval body of *T. transversa* is divided into an apical, a mantle, and a pedicle lobe [@Flammer1963-jk; @Vellutini2016-lq].
-The apical lobe has two morphologically distinct subregions, a narrower anterior dome and a wider posterior base which, during development show distinct Wnt transcriptional profiles ({@fig:summary}A,B).
+The apical lobe has two morphologically distinct subregions, a narrower anterior dome and a wider posterior base which show distinct Wnt transcriptional profiles during development ({@fig:summary}A,B).
 The anteriormost territory expresses the Frizzled receptor *fz5/8*, known to inhibit Wnt signaling and help establish a neuroectoderm identity by activating the expression of the Wnt antagonists *sFRP* and *Dkk* [@Range2013-gm; @Khadka2018-td].
 Accordingly, the anterior pole of *T. transversa* expresses *sfrp1/2/5* and *dkk5* and lacks the expression of Wnt ligands almost entirely ({@fig:summary}A).
 This region, which gives rise to the apical organ [@Santagata2011-ry], also expresses neural genes such as *foxq2* and *six3/6* [@Santagata2012-he], the latter being a key inhibitor of Wnt signaling [@Lagutin2003-pw; @Wei2009-sz; @Posnien2011-nl; @Sinigaglia2013-co].